jsotiro/ActivitiDataModelGenerator/README.md

 <h1 align="center">Activiti Data Model Generator CLI utility</h1>

->Utility to generate Activity BPM data models from RDBMs databases
+>Utility to generate Activity BPM data models from RDBM databases

 Activiti BPM Enterprise Suite recently introduced in 1.5 the ability to map database tables as entity models that can then be bound to forms, UIs, process, expressions and updated via a Store Entity task.